Find out if you can register to use simplified transitional procedures for goods you’re bringing into the UK from the EU.

-Register for transitional simplified procedures online.
+You can register for transitional simplified procedures if you:

 - you’re a sole trader who is resident in the UK